jonahadkins/jonahadkins.github.io/_posts/2018-01-22-breath-of-the-wild.md

 categories: [cartography, esri]
 ---

 Happy 2018!
-Over the last few months I've put about 160 hours ( 😳😳😳  ) into the gorgeous [Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) for Nintendo Switch.
+Over the last few months I've put about 160 hours ( 😳😳😳  ) into the gorgeous Legend of Zelda:[Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) for Nintendo Switch.
 One of the more striking elements to this cartographer, of course,  are the location maps that are the backbone of navigating through the game.

 ![animated]({{ site.url }}/static/projects/botw.gif)